Duarte: The Left’s Weaponization of Bureaucracy Started in Latin America

 It is almost as if they took notes from Lenin’s strategy to weaponize the press against democracy by making it “not only a collective propagandist and a collective agitator, but also a collective organizer of the masses.”
 Ultimately, this is how the biased press has sided with the elitist, parasitic, and power-hungry left to destroy liberty and undo the will of conservative majorities.

-These structured, systematic, and multi-pronged attacks against President Trump and President Morales have been made possible by the strategic placement of leftist political operatives, under the cover of bureaucracy, in all the institutions and agencies needed to manufacture pseudo-legal cases against them.
+These structured, systematic, and multi-pronged attacks against President Trump and President Morales have been made possible by the strategic placement of leftist political operatives under the cover of bureaucracy in all the institutions and agencies needed to manufacture pseudo-legal cases against them.
 Investigation and law enforcement agencies, foreign affairs structures, and the judiciary have been weaponized in the U.S. and in Guatemala to conduct what amounts to “legalized” coup d’etats.
 These are abhorrent crimes against freedom, democracy, and the will of the citizens.

 The stark parallels and similarities between the political attacks on both Morales and Trump are undeniable.
 And even though they are up against a very loudmouthed leftist elite and a pervasively hostile media structure, they will be successful at defeating this unprecedented war against democracy.